shanto-kumar-saha/Selenium-Java-WebAutomation-Project-Amazon-AllureReport/README.md

 <h2>📝 Description</h2>
-This is an amazon web automation project in Selenium and java.
+This is an Amazon web automation project in Selenium and java.
 In these project, I have used different types of Test Annotations methods and executed multiple Tests with Allure Report. </p>

 <h2>📸 Project Screenshots</h2>